johnwcowan/r7rs-work/RestartsCowan.md

 and invokes *thunk* with no arguments, after which *restarter* is disestablished and `with-restarter` returns whatever *thunk* returns.

-`(ambient-restarters)`

-Returns the current list of ambient restarters created by `make-restarter` and established by `with-restarter`.
-*Ambient-restarters* is normally a SRFI 39 / R7RS
-parameter, but directly parameterizing it with `parameter` should be avoided.

-`interactor`

-A SRFI 39 / R7RS parameter whose value is an interactor procedure.
-The contract of an interactor is as follows:

-It accepts one argument *restarters* which is the same as the *restarters* argument of `find-restarter`.
-All the restarters in *restarters* and `(ambient-restarters)` are collected into a sequence, excluding those whose tag is `#f`.
-All restarters whose tags are the same (in the sense of `eqv?`) as a restarter earlier in the sequence are also excluded.

-The interactor then displays the tags and the car of the description of the associated restarters to the user, and allows the user to choose one tag, which represents a specific means of recovery.
-The remaining strings of the chosen restarter's descriptor are then displayed and the user is allowed to specify a value corresponding to each string.

-The interactor then returns a list whose first element is the chosen restarter; the remaining elements are the values collected by the interactor.

 `(find-restarter `*tag restarters*`)` -> *restarter* or `#f`